Achille Lauro hijacking: Palestine Liberation Organization

-After the Palestinian Liberation Organization (PLO) was driven by Israel out of Jordan in 1970 and Southern Lebanon and Beirut in 1978 and 1982, respectively, PLO guerrillas had dispersed (under international guarantees of safety) to Tunisia, Yemen, Southern Yemen, Algeria, Jordan, Syria, Iraq and the Sudan.
+After the Palestine Liberation Organization (PLO) was driven out of Jordan in 1970 and Southern Lebanon and Beirut in 1978 and 1982, respectively, PLO guerrillas had dispersed (under international guarantees of safety) to Tunisia, Yemen, Southern Yemen, Algeria, Jordan, Syria, Iraq and the Sudan.

 Meanwhile, in Lebanon, PLO chairman Yasser Arafat had run into problems with Syrian President Hafez al-Assad, who in 1983 sought to wrest effective control of the group from him by backing a mutiny within the PLO.
-Arafat was backed by the Soviet Union and was helped to escape Lebanon by the president's brother, Rifaat Assad, and his "Red Knights" of Alawite notables near the Lebanese border with Syria.
+Arafat was backed by the Soviet Union and was helped to escape Lebanon by the president's brother, Rifaat al-Assad, and his "Red Knights" of Alawite notables near the Lebanese border with Syria.
 When the attempt to wrest control failed, the Syrian military backed the mutineers in an attack on Arafat loyalists within the Lebanese city of Tripoli.
 Arafat moved his loyalists and the PLO headquarters out of Tripoli to Tunisia.

-Throughout the 1980s, other members of the PLO, as well as the Palestine Liberation Front (PLF), launched attacks on both civilian and military targets in the north of Israel, across the Lebanese border.
+Throughout the 1980s, other members of the PLO, as well as the Palestinian Liberation Front (PLF), launched attacks on both civilian and military targets in the north of Israel, across the Lebanese border.
 One such attack by the PLO's Force 17 on September 25, 1985, targeting an Israeli yacht in Larnaca, Cyprus, killed three Israelis.
 In response, the Israeli Air Force bombed the PLO headquarters in Tunis in Operation Wooden Leg on October 1, 1985.
 The headquarters was completely destroyed in this attack, and sixty PLO members were killed.

-When Achille Lauro was hijacked, speculation arose that this an act of retaliation for the Israeli bombing in Tunis.
+When Achille Lauro was hijacked, speculation arose that this was an act of retaliation for the Israeli bombing in Tunis.
 This was disputed by Abu Abbas' widow Reem al-Nimer in 2013.
 According to al-Nimer, the hijacking had been planned eleven months in advance, and the hijackers had already been on two 'dummy' training runs on Achille Lauro.
 The plan was to open fire on Israeli soldiers when the ship reached Ashdod – a suicide mission.